sjcruz/sjcruz.github.io/content/post/UDaward/index.md

 ---
-title: I was awarded the 2024-2025 Doctoral Fellowship for Excellence at the University of Delware.
+title: :tada: I was awarded the 2024-2025 Doctoral Fellowship for Excellence at the University of Delware.
 summary:
-date: 2024-2-20
+date: 2024-02-20
 authors:
   - admin
 tags: